 In terms of price in relation to sound and usability, the Epiphone guitar is an excellent choice!
-What you get for your money is an actual instrument that you can use for practice or for playing onstage.
+What you get for your money is an actual instrument you can use for practice or playing onstage.

 This is a durable instrument with a well-thought-out design and above-average parts (bridge, tuners, nut, and pickups) that you can really have a good time with.

 In my opinion, Epiphone makes better acoustic guitars than electric guitars.
 But that doesn’t mean they should stop producing the latter.
 This just means Epiphone has an opportunity to shine in the market today where very demanding guitarists on a budget exist.